 Colleges and universities prefer the APA style of writing more since it is more advanced and scholarly.
 It includes scientific papers primarily.
 Students also use it for subjects that are connected to testing, hypothesizing, and reporting.
 College instructors prefer this style more compared to the MLA style of writing.

 You should ensure choosing the right style as per the teacher’s instruction.
-It also depends on whether you are doing it for school, college or university, since universities pay special attention to the writing style.
+It also depends on whether you are doing it for school, college, or university, since universities pay special attention to writing style.
 It helps in speeding up their research or grading process.

 You would have to write papers/assignments and even choose from APA vs. MLA styles throughout your academic life.
 Moreover, using the correct formats for writing your papers is crucial in the academic discipline.